What is threat intelligence?

 Gartner definition of threat intelligence

-Cyber threat intelligence is generally viewed in three levels:
+Cyber threat intelligence is generally categorized by three different types:

 Strategic: Answering the “Who” and “Why”